Suja2004/BlowfishEncDec/Readme.md

 generate_key(key_text): Validates and converts the key input into bytes. encrypt(plaintext, key_text): Encrypts the plaintext using the Blowfish algorithm and returns the ciphertext. decrypt(ciphertext, key_text): Decrypts the provided ciphertext back into plaintext.
-Installation
-Clone the repository:

-bash
-Copy code
-git clone <repository-url>
-cd <repository-directory>
-If using Flask for the backend, ensure you have Flask installed:

-bash
-Copy code
-pip install Flask
-Start the local web server:

-For Python 3:

-bash
-Copy code
-python -m http.server 8000
-For Flask (run the app):

-bash
-Copy code
-python app.py
-Open your web browser and navigate to http://localhost:8000 or http://localhost:5000.

 Usage
 Encryption: